alphagov/govwifi-frontend/README.md

 The Prometheus exporter exposes these metrics on `/metrics` which can be then read by a Prometheus server.

 For more information see the FreeRADIUS Prometheus Exporter's [readme][prometheus-exporter].
-For information about configuring the Status Server please see FreeRadius's [documentation][freeradius-status-server-config].
+For information about configuring the Status Server please see FreeRADIUS's [documentation][freeradius-status-server-config].

 ## How to contribute